xvik/dropwizard-guicey/README.md

 Bundle may be registered with bundle lookup mechanism: for example, using `guicey.bundles` property (see bundles lookup below).

-May be enabled by `.printDiagnosticInfo()' shortcut method.
+May be enabled by `.printDiagnosticInfo()` shortcut method.

+Special shortcut `.printAvailableInstallers()` register diagnostic bundle configured for showing only installers.
+Useful when you looking for available features.
+Only one one bundle instance accepted, both options can't be enabled at the same time.

 ##### Dropwizard bundles unification

 Guicey bundles and dropwizard bundles may be unified providing single (standard) extension point for both dropwizard and guicey features.

-Feature is disabled by default, to enable it use `configureFromDropwizardBundles` option.
+Feature is disabled by default, to enable it use `.configureFromDropwizardBundles()` method.

 ```java
 bootstrap.addBundle(new XLibBundle());